 Big and Bold

 Large spaces increase your scope for bolder choices, whether that is colours, lighting or accessories.
 In smaller kitchens the choice of bold colours and accessories can make the space look too cluttered.
 Your personal sense of style and colour can be fully explored in a larger space.

 If you’ve decided to include an island bench, don’t be too conservative with its size, provided it remains in proportion with the rest of your kitchen.
 For a touch of pizzazz, a strip of LED lights under the bench is an inexpensive feature that is an attention-grabber, as it looks sensational.

 Speak to an Expert

 Imperial Kitchens are experts in all aspects of kitchen design.
-We’ll speak to you about all the latest trends and design options, many of which you may be unaware of.
+May it be kitchen renovation, planning, designing, etc. we’ll speak to you about all the latest kitchen trends and design options, many of which you may be unaware of.

 There’s a seemingly endless stream of new products and finishes coming to the market, and we have access to anything that appeals to you.

 Please contact us and arrange to meet one of our designers for a free consultation.
 We’ll walk you through your options to ensure you’re delighted with your new kitchen.
 Our kitchen designers are expert tradesmen, not salesmen, so there’s no obligation or hard sell.